 The Tunisian National Sound Archive (TNSA) collections feature more than 30.000 recordings (as of April 2017).
 The TNSA documents, preserves and makes accessible the largest collection of published and unpublished recordings of music from Tunisia, in addition to music from the Arab world and the Mediterranean countries dating back to as early as 1903, which may be broken up according to their provenance as follows:

-- Legal deposit : about 3800 titles
+- Legal deposit : more than 4200 recordings

-The Tunisian National Sound Archive has expanded its holding with the addition of a few collections from individual donors.
+The TNSA has expanded its holding thanks to a few collections from individual donors.
 These include:

-In addition, a plaque indicating the content of the donation as well as the name of the donor is clearly posted in the sound archive.( if you want to contribute to the enriching of the sound archive holdings, please send us an email).
+In addition, a plaque indicating the content of the donation as well as the name of the donor is clearly posted in the sound archive for each major donation.( please send us an email, if you want to contribute to the enriching of the sound archive holdings).